Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model

 \section{Conclusion}

-In this paper, we evaluate the contribution made by individual experts on the performance of the NLLB-200 Mixture-of-Experts MT model.
-We propose an expert pruning metric based on gate statistics collected while decoding.
-We study several pruning strategies and demonstrate that it is possible to prune up to 80\% of experts with a negligible loss in performance.
-We compare pruning at three levels of granularity: per language direction, per language or global.
+In this paper, we study expert pruning in the NLLB-200 Mixture-of-Experts MT model.
+We propose expert pruning metrics based on gate statistics collected while decoding.
+We study several pruning strategies and demonstrate that it is possible to prune up to 80\% of experts with a negligible loss in performance, which makes it possible to decode on a single 32GB GPU.
+We compare pruning at three levels of granularity: per language direction, per language, or global.
 Language-specific and language-pair pruning perform the same but the former is the most convenient.
-Global pruning (i.e., pruning always the same experts regardless of the source and target languages) performs surprisingly well but worse, which suggests that there are indeed some language-specific experts.
+Global pruning (i.e., pruning always the same experts regardless of the source and target languages) performs surprisingly well but worse than language-specific pruning, which suggests that there are indeed some language-specific experts.
 This latter hypothesis is confirmed by our analysis of the selected experts.